 Dry-Fit Studs and Plates

-Loosely lay out all of the two-by-fours on edge, with two plates on top and one at the bottom.
+Loosely lay out the stud wall with the two-by-fours on edge, with two plates on top and one at the bottom.
 Sight down each of the vertical studs to determine the crown or curvature direction.
 Lay each stud with the crown facing upward.
 If any stud's crown differs from that of the other studs, remove it from this project.

 Step Back Top Plate for Corners (Optional)